Peace of Mind for your Dream Cabin

 Log homes also tend to be built with premium materials, solid wood logs, beams and timbers, built to withstand the forces of nature.

 Log home insurance is available for your cabin – keep pressing for it and asking questions.
-Just like when hiring a contractor: check with three different coverage carriers to judge their level of experience and compare rates.
+Just like when hiring a contractor or subcontractors: check with three different coverage carriers to judge their level of experience and compare rates.
 You will find a knowledgeable agent willing to write your policy.

 Log Home Lifestyle and Insurance